 We are exposed to foreign currency exchange rate risk because a significant portion of our costs are denominated in currencies other than those in which we earn revenues.
-In 2011, approximately 65% of our total operating expenses were denominated in euro.
-During the same period, approximately 61% of our sales were denominated in euro, the rest being denominated primarily in U.S. dollars and Japanese yen.
+In 2012, approximately 79% of our total costs of sales and operating expenses were denominated in euro.
+During the same period, approximately 48% of our sales were denominated in euro, the rest being denominated primarily in U.S. dollars and Japanese yen.

-A uniform 10% strengthening in the value of the euro as of December 31, 2011 relative to the U.S. dollar and the Japanese yen would have resulted in a decrease in income before taxes and minority interests of approximately $\[\le \]$ 107,000 for the year ended December 31, 2011, compared to a increase of approximately $\[\le \]$ 309,000 for the year ended December 31, 2010.
-This calculation assumes that the U.S. dollar and Japanese yen exchange rates would have changed in the same direction relative to the euro.
-In addition to the direct effect of changes in exchange rates quantified above, changes in exchange rates also affect the volume of sales.
+A uniform 10% strengthening in the value of the euro as of December 31, 2012 relative to the U.S. dollar and the Japanese yen would have resulted in an increase in income before taxes and minority interests of approximately \notin 99,000 for the year ended December 31, 2012, compared to a decrease of approximately \notin 107,000 for the year ended December 31, 2011.
+This calculation assumes that the U.S. dollar and Japanese yen exchange rates would have changed in the same direction relative to the euro In addition to the direct effect of changes in exchange rates quantified above, changes in exchange rates also affect the volume of sales.

 We regularly assess the exposure of our receivables to fluctuations in the exchange rates of the principal foreign currencies in which our sales are denominated (in particular, the U.S. dollar and the Japanese yen) and, from time to time, hedge such exposure by entering into forward sale contracts for the amounts denominated in such currencies that we expect to receive from our local subsidiaries.
-As of December 31, 2011 we had no outstanding hedging instruments.
+As of December 31, 2012 we had no outstanding hedging instruments.